photomattmills/static_bloggy/_posts/2017-08-18-on-showing-up.markdown

 _Note: the following does not apply to those who can't go to protests for whatever reason; disability, PTSD, the need to avoid the authorities.
 I'm talking to my able-bodied fellow white folks._

-So, you've just seen the Tina Fey thing, or you've heard how violent Antifa is, and you've decided to just stay away from the protests when the racists fascist thugs come to your town.
+So, you've just seen the Tina Fey #sheetcaking thing, or you've heard how violent Antifa is, and you've decided to just stay away from the protests when the racists fascist thugs come to your town.
 Congratulations, you're letting the Nazis win.

+If, however, you don't want that to be you, and if you think that killing people because of their race, sexuality, gender identity, or anything else is unacceptable, welcome to the ranks of the Anti-Fascists!
+We're really a fun bunch, once you get to know us.

 The truth is all you have to do is show up.
 This is not a complicated fight involving many ins and outs and long work ahead of time.
 Do not allow them the space.
 Do not allow them to make you afraid to go to the park on a saturday.
 There is hard work ahead of us; there is much healing and compassion that will be needed, but this is the first step.
 Show the nazis they're not welcome in our town, our state, our country.
 Show them that calling for violence is violence, and we will not allow it.